webdriverio-community/wdio-electron-service/README.md

 ### Error: ContextBridge not available for invocation of "app" API

-When using Electron-Forge or Electron-Packager with Asar, it is possible that the `wdio-electron-service` module is not included in your generated app.asar.
+When using Electron Forge or Electron Packager with Asar, it is possible that the `wdio-electron-service` module is not included in your generated app.asar.
 You can solve this, by either running the packager with the `prune: false` option or the `--no-prune` flag, or by moving "wdio-electron-service" from `devDependencies` to `dependencies`.
-It is recommend to do the former, for instance by passing an Environment-Variable to the packager
+It is recommend to do the former, for instance by passing an environment variable to the packager:

 #### Electron Packager
 ```bash